2021–22 Serbian SuperLiga: Impact of COVID-19 pandemic

 At the start of this season it was announced that, for the first time since 2019–20 season, attendance will be allowed for all matches.
 With limitation that no more than 50% of maximum capacity can be filled.

 Teams

-Sixteen teams will compete in the league, the top 14 from previous season and two teams promoted from Serbian First League.
-Promoted teams were Radnički 1923 who return to the top flight after a six years absence and Kolubara who are promoted to the SuperLiga for the first time in their history.
-They will replace Javor, Rad, Bačka, Inđija, Mačva and Zlatibor.
+Sixteen teams competed in the league; the top 14 from previous season and two teams promoted from Serbian First League.
+Promoted teams were Radnički 1923 who returned to the top flight after an absence of six years, and Kolubara who were promoted to the SuperLiga for the first time in their history.
+They replaced Javor, Rad, Bačka, Inđija, Mačva and Zlatibor.

 Venues

 Personnel, Kits and General sponsor

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Nike is the official ball supplier for Serbian SuperLiga.

 Kelme is the official sponsor of the Referee's Committee of the Football Association of Serbia.